Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-Learn about the fees and taxes you’ll have to pay to settle on a property.
+See the average fees and taxes you'll pay to settle on a new property – and by state.

 For many of us, buying a home is the biggest investment we’ll make.
 When you’re crunching the numbers, be sure to budget for closing costs.
 They vary between lenders, states, and properties, and they can add up to thousands of dollars.